valkey-io/valkey-doc/docs/reference/modules/_index.md

 The example module has two functions.
 One implements a command called HELLOWORLD.RAND.
 This function is specific of that module.
-However the other function called `RedisModule_OnLoad()` must be present in each Redis module.
+However the other function called `RedisModule_OnLoad()` must be present in each Valkey module.
 It is the entry point for the module to be initialized, register its commands, and potentially other private data structures it uses.